top of page

 Navigating the Uncharted Waters of Collaborating with an Assigned Editor

-Try to appreciate the wisdom of your editor; after all, they might have been an editor way longer than you a writer.
+Try to appreciate the wisdom of your editor; after all, they probably edit way more manuscripts than you write.

 Give your editor space and time to do their thing.
 If it seems like your editor does not like your story, know they are doing their job well.
 You want someone on your team that has a keen eye and pays attention to all the detail.
 Critique is not a personal attack, it's an opportunity for growth.

 Collaboration as a ghostwriting can and should be a great experience that benefits all the parties involved.
-I no longer dread the experience of collaboration; I love teamwork.
+Do not dread the experience of collaboration; learn to love teamwork.
 It truly makes the dream work.

 All that is needed is good communication, kindness, and honesty.

-I value an editor’s opinion just as much as the client’s, as they provide a much-needed, fresh perspective to the mix.
+Value an editor’s opinion just as much as you would the client’s, as they provide a much-needed, fresh perspective to the mix.
 Don’t get so stuck in your own ways that you end up standing in the way of your own success.

 When it comes to writing a novel, especially ghostwriting, it's important to let go of control and just do the best you can as the writer.
 Teamwork is such a great tool for creativity to flourish, especially with respect and honesty.